Izak Parviz Nazarian: Philanthropy

 Prior to 1979, Nazarian was an advocate of women's rights in Iran.
 Once in the United States, he worked with Armand Hammer to help Soviet Jews emigrate to Israel in the 1980s.
 He is a co-founder of the Iranian American Jewish Federation, headquartered in Los Angeles.

 Nazarian was the founder of the Magbit Foundation, a non-profit organization which gives scholarships to university students in Israel.
 He has made charitable contributions to Tel Aviv University (where he endowed the Chair for Modern Iranian Studies), Ben-Gurion University, Technion – Israel Institute of Technology and the Weizmann Institute of Science.
 He was the recipient of an Honorary Doctorate from Tel Aviv University, where The Pouran and Izak Parviz Nazarian Building is named in honor of Nazarian and his wife.
 Moreover, he was recognized as one of four "philanthropic visionaries" alongside Guilford Glazer, Jona Goldrich and Max Webb by the American Friends of Tel Aviv University at the Beverly Wilshire Hotel in 2013.

 In 2003, Nazarian founded the Citizens Empowerment Center in Israel (CECI), a non-partisan organization which promotes election reform in Israel.
 In 2009, he published an opinion piece entitled 'Israel must address flawed electoral system' in the Jewish Telegraphic Agency.

 Personal life and death

-Nazarian was married to Pouran Nazarian.
-They had a son and three daughters, and they resided in Beverly Hills, California.
-His brother Younes Nazarian was also a businessman and philanthropist, an early investor in Qualcomm, and Chairman of Nazarian Enterprises.
+Nazarian and his wife, Pouran, had a son and three daughters, and they resided in Beverly Hills, California.
+His brother Younes Nazarian was a businessman and philanthropist, an early investor in Qualcomm, and Chairman of Nazarian Enterprises.

-Nazarian died on August 23, 2017 in Los Angeles, California.
+Nazarian died on August 23, 2017, in Los Angeles, California.